sap-tutorials/Tutorials/tutorials/ai-launchpad-producer/ai-launchpad-producer.md

     !![Execution Create](img/train-1.png)

-2. Select configuration named `airlines-complaint-training`.
+2. Select the configuration named `airlines-complaint-training`.

-    Verify your configuration ID (may be different from show image) and click **Create**.
+    Verify your configuration ID and click **Create**.

     !![Execution Select Configuration](img/train-2.png)

-    You will be redirected to dashboard of the newly created **Execution**.
+    You will be redirected to the dashboard of your newly created **Execution**.

-2. Observe each step of your training process.
+2. Observe each step of execution that is, your training process.

     !![Execution Create](img/train-3.png)

 3. Click **Refresh**.

-    Once your execution status changes to `COMPLETED`, it will generate **Output Artifact** that is, model for text classification.
+    Once the execution status changes to `COMPLETED`, it will generate **Output Artifact** that is, model for text classification.

     !![Execution Create](img/train-4.png)

-Take a note for your generated Output Artifact's (model) ID.
+Take a note of your generated Output Artifact's (model) ID.
 You can always visit the execution details page to get this.

 [DONE]
 [ACCORDION-END]